vitekzkytek/PythonDataIES/README.md

 # Data Processing in Python (JEM207)

-Link to the seminar: meet.google.com/yac-mxyq-ptn
+Link to the lecture 2: meet.google.com/omw-maxn-yyu

 **If you plan to continue with the course, please write mail to martin.hronec@fsv.cuni.cz, requesting DataCamp access to the group.
 There are 2 assignments for the next week already.**